 Here we are on Fall’s doorstep with all these beautiful colors around and the last bit of the sunshine.
 Let’s invite some of this atmosphere into our homes with a little bit of DIY.

 This time I’ve decided to make some use of the weather and make a simple DIY wooden vase holder.
-It’s an incredibly versatile project, and frankly, once you make it, you can use it all the year round(I know I will :)) with different decorations arrangements.
+It’s an incredibly versatile project, and frankly, once you make it, you can use it all year round(I know I will :)) with different decoration arrangements.